Here’s what you need to consider when deciding whether working in retirement is right for you.

 When to begin collecting Social Security

 Many people assume they must begin taking Social Security as soon as they retire, but that's not the case.
 The longer you wait, the more each payment may be.
-In addition, if you are working after retirement age, you are still accumulating benefits (and perhaps earning delayed retirement credits), which may increase your payment amount when you do start taking Social Security.
+If you are healthy and don't need the income right away, it may be wise to delay as long as you can up to age 70.
+However, if you are working after retirement, you’re still accumulating Social Security benefits (and perhaps earning delayed retirement credits), which may increase your payment amount when you do start collecting.

-Ultimately, you have to decide whether it's better to begin receiving smaller Social Security benefits at an earlier age, or to wait to collect larger monthly benefits.
-The answer depends on your situation – here are factors to consider:
+Ultimately, you must decide whether it's better to begin receiving smaller Social Security benefits at an earlier age, or to wait to collect larger monthly benefits.
+While the answer depends entirely on your situation — here are some key factors to consider: